kimyoungw/UMGC_CapstoneCourse/README.md

 Linux installation: https://docs.docker.com/desktop/install/linux-install/

-Once the repository is cloned, run `install.sh` to download the required docker containers and github repos.
+Once the repository is cloned, navigate to the umgc_capstonecourse_2022 directory, and run `install.sh` to download the required docker containers and github repos.
 Or alternatively, feel free to do them manually.

 ### Docker container images